 EMPHASIS OF A MATTER

 As discussed in Note 12 to the financial statements, GPA determined that the COVID-19 may negatively impact its business, results of operations and net position.
-However, due to uncertainty surrounding the duration of the state of emergency, GPA is unable to reasonably estimate its ultimate financial impact.
 Our opinion is not modified with respect to this matter.